Vaccines for Bali: What You Need to Know Before You Go (2025 Guide)

 ✅ COVID vaccine updates for 2025

-✅ Whether you really need the rabies or Japanese Encephalitis shot
+✅ Whether rabies or Japanese Encephalitis shots are worth it for your trip

-✅ How to save money on travel shots
+✅ Smart ways to save money on travel vaccines

 💉 Recommended Vaccines for Bali (2025)

 Even a short trip can expose you to unfamiliar bacteria or viruses.
-These vaccines are commonly recommended for Bali by travel health experts:
+These vaccines are possibly recommended for Bali depending on your trip:

 VaccineWhy It’s RecommendedWho Should Get It